microsoft/Microsoft-Fabric-workload-development-sample/README.md

 ## Get Started

+The easiest way to get started is by cloning or forking this repository.
+After that navigate to the .\scripts\Setup\ directory and run the [Start.ps1](./scripts/Setup/Setup.ps1) script which will set up everything for you.

-Head to our documentation for a step-by-step guide to getting your environment set up and your first workload up and running: [Getting Started](/docs/WDKv2-Setup.md).
+Alternatively you can use the documentation for a step-by-step guide to getting your environment set up and your first workload up and running: [Getting Started](/docs/WDKv2-Setup.md).

 ## Implement your custom workload